Bill Moseley as Governor and Tak Sakaguchi as Yasujiro in the action adventure film, PRISONERS OF THE GHOSTLAND

 Prisoners of the Ghostland explained in that way, would probably make it difficult to understand why this movie might have failed.
 But this film doesn’t explain it that way or in any way remotely close to that.
 Instead, I felt like I was inside a repetitive video game, where to get across the finish line you have to get past everything that’s thrown at you.
 So as Hero walks his way from A to B, we get to see him remember how he got here, fight people and growling humans, and even get his balls shot off.
 Still sounds good though doesn’t it?
 On paper yes?

 By about halfway, however, I didn’t really care if Hero was going to get redemption or not.
 Nothing had really happened by this point.
 I began thinking about how in the Labyrinth movie, Sarah sees a talking worm with blue hair who sends her back to the start of the maze.
-I wondered if Nicolas Cage was in fact a talking worm.
+I wondered if Nicolas Cage was a talking worm.
 Inserted into anything cinematic event he touches to create confusion and roll about on the ground from time to time.
 I mean, it certainly makes as much sense as this movie.

 Prisoners of the Ghostland movie is rated

-1.5 “take it off, take it off, take it off,” No means no. out of 5
+1.5 “Take it off, take it off, take it off.” out of 5

 © Mother of Movies at vanessasnonspoilers.com 1.5 out of 5